timo-cmd2/exodrive/README.md

 - Lane detection AI
 - Realtime RODN Radar
-- Support for Car Hardware
+- Support for Car Hardware mostly running on ROS2
 - RANSAC algorithm for Planar localization `not yet working`

 ### To be done: